e271828e/Flight.jl/docs/notes/design/framework_design.md

   aggregation chains — mechanical to extract from today's trait implementations);
-  comparison criteria against FlightCore's demonstrated strengths (zero-alloc stepping, flexibility, interactive operation); the §15.7 component library's starting inventory.
+  comparison criteria against FlightCore's demonstrated strengths (zero-alloc stepping, flexibility, interactive operation); the §15.7 component library's starting inventory; the **conventional exported aircraft surface** for generic periphery consumers (§12.2's integration register, v0.22): pose and velocity faces with wrapper types — `VelocityData`, field meaning defined at the type — as the `KinData` successor's periphery-facing half.
 Residuals: the `q_sf` home (§17.4 — aircraft design, belongs here); whether `stop_on` needs a root-declared overridable default (§15.5 — reopen only if the ctor argument proves chronically forgotten).